Cost of building light rail to West Seattle, Ballard is much higher than first estimated

-Cost estimates for extending Sound Transit light rail to both Ballard and West Seattle have risen by about $4 billion — more than 50% — the agency’s deputy CEO told board members on Thursday.
+Cost estimates for extending Sound Transit light rail to both Ballard and West Seattle have risen by about $4 billion — more than 50% — the agency’s deputy CEO told agency board members on Thursday.

 The cost of building light rail between Federal Way and the Tacoma Dome and of constructing a maintenance facility planned in South King County have also increased dramatically, Sound Transit said.